 Important!
-ScanCentral clients check for updates only if you use the -url, -sscurl, or - ssctoken options.
+ScanCentral SAST clients and sensors check for updates only if you use the -url, -sscurl, or -ssctoken options.
 The package command will not start the update process.

-To enable or disable automatic updates of your ScanCentral clients:
+To enable or disable automatic updates of your clients and sensors:

 - 1. Navigate to the <sc_controller_dir>/tomcat/webapps/scancentral-ctrl/WEB-INF/classes directory and open the config.properties file in a text editor. - 2.
 Locate the client_auto_update property. - 3.
-To enable autoupdates, set client_auto_update to true (default).
-To disable auto-updates, set the value to false. - 4.
+To enable auto-updates, set client_auto_update to true.
+To disable auto-updates, set the value to false (the default). - 4.
 Save and close the file.